“Being a stand-alone, fully functional Echo speaker, the Echo Flex is an excellent value.”

 The Echo Flex is useful in areas like the kitchen or the garage.
 You can control your smart lights and use Alexa without having to shout commands at another Alexa speaker in another room in your home.
 If you’re cooking in the kitchen, you can ask Alexa questions about measurements and recipes, or have her control your smart appliances.

 You can purchase optional accessories that are uniquely designed for the Echo Flex.
 They plug directly into the USB port on the bottom.
-The two accessories — aand a — expand the device’s features, and they each retail for $15 (but you can sometimes find them on sale for $12).
+The two accessories — a Third Reality Smart Nightlight for Echo Flex and a Third Reality Motion Sensor for Echo Flex — expand the device’s features, and they each retail for $15 (but you can sometimes find them on sale for $12).

 Plug either of them into the bottom of the Echo Flex, it automatically recognizes the accessory.
 There’s virtually no setup required.
 Since the Echo Flex only has one USB port, you can only use one accessory at a time, so you cannot use the light and the motion sensor simultaneously (unless you have two separate Echo Flex speakers).

 The motion sensor is a PIR (passive infrared) sensor.
 It can detect motion up to 20 feet away, and you can create routines using the sensor.
 For instance, you can have your lights or a fan turn on when you enter the room, or you can have Alexa play a custom message when you walk by.